mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 >
 > The sword is an impatient signature.
 Write no contacts on...

-Still also, in the old HTML versions, this passage appears with indentations:
+Still also, in the old web versions, this passage appears with indentations:

 > ...or, better, in the skin of his enemies.
 >